 Eddy Paape was one of the classic Belgian artists of realistic comics in the second half of the 20th century.
 He has worked for many of the leading magazines of the time, and was one of the few that made the transition from Spirou to its competitor Tintin.
 Among the many series he worked on are 'Jean Valhardi', 'Marc Dacier' and 'Luc Orient'.
-Besides a productive career spanning from the 1940s through the 1990s, he was also a teacher of a new generation of artists at the Saint-Luc Institute in Brussels.
+Besides a productive career spanning from the 1940s through the 1990s, he was also a teacher of a new generation of artists at the Saint-Luc and Saint-Gilles Institutes in Brussels.
 Like his contemporary Victor Hubinon, Paape was mostly influenced by American newspaper comic artists like Milton Caniff and George Wunder.
 Other influences were Hubinon himself, Sirius and the Italian artists Kurt Caesar and Walter Molino.

 Édouard Paape was born in Grivegnée, a suburb of the Walloon industrial city Liège.
 He showed an early talent for the arts, but he didn't care much for comics in his youth.
 His parents took great care of his cultural upbringing however, taking him to theaters, stage shows and movies.
-In fact, the young Paape's first artistic efforts were with the Brussels-based children's theater company Les Lutins de Lutti, with which he also toured along the Belgian coast.
+In fact, the young Paape's first artistic efforts were with the Brussels-based children's theater company Les Lutins de Lutti, with whom he also toured along the Belgian coast.
 The economic malaise of the 1930s forced him to focus on a "real" job however, and in 1935 he enrolled at the Saint-Luc Art Institute in Brussels.
-He learned how to draw, paint, draw for advertisements, and make leaded lights and even lace.
+He learned how to draw, paint, design advertisements, and make leaded lights and even lace.
 Paape found a keen interest in the art of animation, and even made a short film as a study project with his friend Jacques Eggermont, called 'Peinture animée'.

 Together with Jean-Michel Charlier, he made a short and one long story with the detective 'André Lefort' (1956) for Risque-Tout, World Presse's companion magazine to Spirou.
 He made a comics biography of Winston Churchill for Spirou with Octave Joly in 1958, but it wasn't until the launch of 'Marc Dacier' (1958-1967) that jack-of-all-trades Paape finally tried his hand at a series of his own.
 Written by Jean-Michel Charlier, the series tells the adventures of a young and globetrotting reporter.
 The character's looks were based on a mutual acquaintance of Paape and Charlier who had hitchhiked around the world with little money.

-During his tenure with Spirou, Paape had done contributions to other magazines as well.
+During his tenure with Spirou, Paape made contributions to other magazines as well.
 He made several short stories, as well as the story 'Ned Tiger' (script by Charlier, 1962) and the comical feature 'Pathos de Sétungac' (script by Hubinon, 1963-1965), for the children's monthly Record of Bayard Presse.
-He was also present in Charlier's magazines own magazines Pistolin (1959) and Pilote (1961-1966) with short stories, illustrations and game pages, often under the pseudonyms Péli and Jo Legay.
+He was also present in Charlier's own magazines Pistolin (1959) and Pilote (1961-1966) with short stories, illustrations and game pages, often under the pseudonyms Péli and Jo Legay.
 Between 1953 and 1960 he produced dozens of educational stories in the series 'L'Histoire de la Semaine' in the newspaper La Libre Belgique and its supplement La Libre Junior, which he signed Milpatt.
-Paape remained mostly associated to Spirou until the mid 1960s, when Tintin's editor-in-chief Michel Greg asked him to join his magazine.
+Paape remained mostly associated with Spirou until the mid 1960s, when Tintin's editor-in-chief Michel Greg asked him to join his magazine.
 Paape made his first short stories for Spirou's biggest competitor under the pen name "Forget" in 1965, and made his official debut in 1966.
 His first contributions were short historical stories in the tradition of 'Oncle Paul', mostly from scripts by Yves Duval.

 The first cycle of five stories was set on the planet of Terango, and drew heavily from classic series like Alex Raymond's 'Flash Gordon' and William Ritt and Clarence Gray's 'Brick Bradford'.
 Many sci-fi clichés were there, including a dictatorial extraterrestrial constitution, weird and implausible science, damsels in distress and strange creatures.
 The second cycle of six stories dealt with genetic manipulations, unknown races and other dangers on Earth, and was followed by four albums about the exodus of an entire race.
 By the early 1980s, Greg was doing business in the USA, and had handed over the writing duties to French movie director Gérard Jourd'hui.
 The effort wasn't a success, and Paape completed the story 'Roubak - Ultime espoir' (1983) by himself.
 Another story with Greg followed in 1984 ('Caragal').
 In 1990 a collection of older short stories, written by Greg, Jourd'hui and André-Paul Duchâteau, was published and it wasn't until 1994 that Paape and Greg made a new adventure with their hero.
 By then however, the public deemed the once so innovative Belgian sci-fi series too traditional, and 'Rendez-vous à 20h en enfer...'
 (1994) remained the last completed album.